 With this merger of sorts, BAM agreed to stand behind H.A.R.T.’s adoption contracts to support any of their adopted pets who need to be returned to the adoption program (who meet the normal H.A.R.T. and BAM intake/return criteria), as well as supporting any current H.A.R.T. adoptables’ needs, as if they have always been BAM pets.

 With this absorption of H.A.R.T. came an office/warehouse space lease, thus opening up more space for adoptable dogs who need time, quarantine, or assessment before entering their foster homes.
-What was once H.A.R.T.'s homebase is now The BAM Center.
+Since taking over that space in St. George we have moved into That BAM Place on State St (SR-9) in Hurricane and shifted our thrift store operations to a stand-alone building on Main St. that is now known as BAM's Orphaned Objects.

 Interested in volunteering for BAM's H.A.R.T.?
 Find out more about becoming a foster parent or a Center volunteer.